What’s the best type of leg press machine?

-Leg presses are a much less effective exercise than properly performed squats or parallel-grip deadlifts (or conventional deadlifts).
+Leg presses are a less effective exercise than properly performed squats or parallel-grip deadlifts.
 But squats or parallel-grip deadlifts at one workout per week, and leg presses at a second workout per week, is a way for some bodybuilders to get in two effective thigh workouts each week without overworking their lower backs.

-With sufficient desire and application, adequate flexibility, and correct exercise technique, nearly all bodybuilders can prosper big time from the squat or the parallel-grip deadlift.
+With sufficient desire and application, adequate flexibility, and correct exercise technique, most bodybuilders can prosper big time from the squat or the parallel-grip deadlift.

 And most bodybuilders with sufficient desire and application can prosper big time from the squat and the parallel-grip deadlift, although not necessarily in the same routine.